CIRGLaboratory/GausianDenseHMM/README.md

 Penn Treebank training:

 - Training a standard HMM usually takes less than 4 min.
-- Training a DenseHMM in cooc mode usually takes less than 2 min.
+- Training a GaussianDenseHMM in cooc mode usually takes less than 2 min.
-- Training a DenseHMM in EM mode usually takes less than 6 min.
+- Training a GaussianDenseHMM in EM mode usually takes less than 6 min.
 - A single experiment usually takes less than 16 min.
 - Whole experiment run (100 experiments) usually takes less than 27 h.

 Protein training:
-- Fitting a DenseHMM model in EM mode usually takes less than 12 min.
+- Fitting a GaussianDenseHMM model in EM mode usually takes less than 12 min.
 - Fitting a dense cooc model in cooc mode usually takes less than 1 min.
 - Fitting standard HMM models usually takes less than 8 min.
 - A single experiment run usually takes less than 30 min.